stevesaliman/gradle-properties-plugin/README.md

 The reason we copy into the source resource directory instead of the build directory is to keep IDEs happy.
-In general, you'll want to run the prep (or prepTest) task whenever properties or template files change, or to switch environments.
+In general, you'll want to run the prep (or a prepTest) task whenever properties or template files change, or to switch environments.

 # Properties added to each task #